Forest Service Road 47A (FS47A)

 2.2 miles (1.9 miles if you just follow FS47 east) to the Pipe Spring trailhead.

 The FS47A/FS47 trail segment is easy to light moderate.

 The nearest restroom facility is at the top of Hickory Nut Mountain and the nearest water is at the pipe spring at the Pipe Spring trailhead.

 Directions to Trailhead:

-If your intent is to climb Hickory Nut Mountain back to the Hickory Nut Mountain trailhead, then follow the road left after the bridge about 400 feet where you will see the Hickory Nut Mountain trail entrance on the right.
+If your intent is to climb Hickory Nut Mountain back to the Hickory Nut Mountain trailhead, then follow FS47A about 400 feet north across the low-water bridge, where you will see the Hickory Nut Mountain trail entrance on the left.
 The trailhead is marked but is without a trail map.

 The trailhead does not accommodate camping.